DeepRedalert/HysolSim/README.md

 -   Only Hot startup: For this case, the initial condition of the plant depends on the data obtained from the cooling process during the nighttime of the last active day of operation.
-This application will only function after a Cold Startup has been executed at least once.
-During the Cold Startup process, a `.mat` file is generated, which is essential for subsequent Hot Startup operations.
+This application will only function after a Cold startup has been executed at least once.
+During the Cold startup process, a `.mat` file is generated, which is essential for subsequent Hot startup operations.
-    Users must run the Cold Startup initially to ensure the required data file is available for Hot Startup to utilize.
+    Users must run the Cold startup initially to ensure the required data file is available for Hot startup to utilize.

 -   Cold+Hot startup: In this scenario, the plant will undergo both cold startup and hot startup scenarios, necessitating a comprehensive